osmcode/pyosmium/doc/ref_index.rst

 for a detailed explaination.
 The compiled in types can be listed with the ``map_types`` function, new stores can be created with ``create_map``.

-.. autofunction:: osmium.index.map_types
+.. autofunction:: npyosmium.index.map_types

-.. autofunction:: osmium.index.create_map
+.. autofunction:: npyosmium.index.create_map

-.. autoclass:: osmium.index.LocationTable
+.. autoclass:: npyosmium.index.LocationTable
     :members:
     :undoc-members: